Free CPA ISC (Information Systems & Controls) Information Systems and Data Management Practice Questions

 Solution

-A is correct.
 A data warehouse migration involving SOX-regulated financial data requires multiple layers of controls: (1) reconciliation controls (record counts, hash values, control totals) at each migration stage verify that no data is lost, added, or altered during transfer; (2) parallel-run testing confirms that redesigned ETL processes produce the same results as legacy processes, ensuring that transformation logic is faithfully replicated; (3) a complete audit trail documents the migration process, supporting SOX compliance documentation; (4) access control validation ensures the cloud environment maintains the segregation of duties and access restrictions required under SOX.